ca-x/vivaldi_plus/README.md

 **Issue**: Video stuttering or frequent buffering
 - **Check**: Cache directory location and disk speed
 - **Solution**: Move cache to SSD: `cache=C:\Path\To\SSD\Cache`

+**Issue**: Boss key not working
+- **Solution**:
+  1. Make sure the hotkey doesn't conflict with system hotkeys
+  2. Try a different key combination
+  3. Set `debug_log=1` and use DebugView to see any error messages
+  4. Make sure you're pressing the exact combination specified

+**Issue**: Windows restore in wrong order or not all windows show
+- **Explanation**: Boss key restores windows in reverse creation order
+- **Solution**: Try hiding and showing again, or restart the browser

 For detailed configuration documentation, see `config.ini.example` file.